 This feature is great as it saves you fumbling about trying to adjust settings when your shooting environment changes.
 On a pocket camera, it can take longer to adjust settings when using one of the regular shooting modes (e.g. Aperture Priority) as it lacks some of the dedicated controls you might be used to on a larger DSLR or mirrorless camera.

 Street photography is a breeze with the GR.
 With the right settings and technique, it's much easier to approach your subjects at a very close distance and grab those candid moments that might otherwise be unobtainable with a larger more intimidating camera.
 The shutter is virtually silent too.

 One of the best features that many users love is Snap Focus.
-This allows you to manually set the desired focusing distance (e.g. 1.5 meter) and fire upon a quick full depress of the shutter button.
-Meanwhile, a half depress of the shutter will still trigger autofocus.
-This is fantastic in fast paced environments where there is no time to wait for autofocus to lock on.
+This allows you to manually set the desired focusing distance (e.g. 1.5 meters) and fire upon a quick full depress of the shutter button.
+Meanwhile, a half-depress of the shutter will still trigger autofocus.
+This is fantastic in fast-paced environments where there is no time to wait for autofocus to lock on.
 There have been so many moments where I've captured images likely unobtainable with another camera.

 The GR is also a surprisingly good performer for landscape/cityscape photography, given the resolving power of the lens and the sensor, combined with an impressive dynamic range that can be pushed about +3 EV in post-production before banding and color noise become apparent.

 For the images below, metering was set to expose for the sky, resulting is an underexposed foreground.
 Whilst this could be compensated for by using the built in bracketing mode for HDR, these examples were only single exposures and thus had to be rescued in Photoshop to bring out the information in the shadows.
 The camera's sensor does a great job of resolving shadow detail, without introducing unwanted artifacts or banding.